Domiciliary care provided in people's own homes

 The most common causes of injury and ill health to carers arise from moving and handling, and dealing with challenging behaviour.

 Where HSWA applies, any significant risks to both the carer and service user must be adequately assessed.
 So far as is reasonably practicable, safe working procedures and appropriate equipment should be provided, and carers should be suitably competent/appropriately trained to carry out the tasks safely.
-The health and safety of carers working in Great Britain from overseas (migrant workers) may need particular attention – see HSE guidance on this topic.
+The health and safety of carers working in Great Britain from overseas (migrant workers) may need particular attention.

 The following pages contain useful information: